 - Translated Cover Version: "Jai Ho!
 (You Are My Destiny)" from the Slumdog Millionaire soundtrack.
 Although "translated" is putting it very loosely...

-- A Wild Rapper Appears: Busta Rhymes in "Don't Cha", will.i.am in "Beep", Snoop Dogg in "Bottle Pop" and Missy Elliot in "Whatcha Think About That".
+- A Wild Rapper Appears: Busta Rhymes in "Don't Cha", will.i.am in "Beep", Snoop Dogg in "Bottle Pop" (and the remix version of "Buttons"), and Missy Elliot in "Whatcha Think About That".

 - Xtreme Kool Letterz: "Until U Love U", "Stickwitu", "Don't Cha", "Whatcha Think About That".